johan162/mptools/README.md

 Which will create two more large "jammy" (Ubuntu 22 LTS) nodes and one x-large "bionic" (Ubuntu 18 LTS) node exactly as the node names specified.

-Again, use `-j` to build nodes in parallel.

-It should now be obvious how to create custom nodes using the node-naming method together with the makefile.

 ## Makefile targets
 | [back to content table ](#content)|